tl5915/Nitrox-Analyser/README.md

 100 ohm resistor connects between Xiao pin D7 and LED long leg (+) LED short leg (-) connects to Xiao pin D6
 Connect the antenna for Xiao, antenna can be sticked on the back of circuit board

+UI instruction:
+Powered by USB-C cable
+Connects to 'Nitrox Analyser' WiFi, password: 12345678 Browser open URL: 192.168.4.1/upload_page upload 'icon.png' file iPhone connects to the WiFi, in Safari open URL: 192.168.4.1 bottom middle up arrow button: Add to Home Screen Click 'Cal.
+Low' to calibrate in air
+Click 'Cal.
+High' to calibrate in oxygen/rich nitrox Cal.
+High valid if higher than Cal.
+High, 2-point calibration will be available Click 'Calibration %' to change gas for Cal.
+High: default 99% oxygen, can be set to lower percentage Click 'Reset' to reset to default calibration values

 ![XIAO](https://github.com/user-attachments/assets/92628dc2-1203-4df5-9cec-ce2de9f65083)